 As Google shifts to a more localized and personalized search, marketers are also challenged to create content that gives audiences a "personalized" experience and interaction.
 We see more and more brands and thought leaders using live video tools like Facebook live and Periscope to interact with their audience.

 While these types of content are mostly "one way", your viewers can, at the very least, interact with you by firing up emojis and posting comments real time.
 This interaction humanizes your brand, giving your viewers a glimpse of the culture and the cast of characters behind your company name.

 Short-form, short-lived content

-If there’s one thing Snapchat and Instagram stories taught us in 2016, it’s that, a certain generation of people (ehem, millennials) actually dig these quick, short-form content.
+If there’s one thing Snapchat and Instagram stories has taught us, it’s that, a certain generation of people (ehem, millennials) actually dig these quick, short-form content types.

 As marketers, we've always focused our effort on evergreen content, content that we can keep on promoting over and over, that which stays cached in Google forever, those that will gain us long-term results.

 But short-lived content--the ones that are gone in 24 hours--has proven to attract quite a unique following.
-There’s been a surprising growth in Snapchat’s statistics this year
+There’s been sustained growth in Snapchat’s user base over the years.

 Snapchat has been so successful that we’ve recently seen Instagram jumping in the “ephemeral” content bandwagon with its very own Instagram stories.